OpenNRW/inspire-dcat-de-bridge/README.md

 camel-oai-pmh.properties.
 The available parameters are:

 * oai-pmh.base.url.external: URL that external clients use to access the OAI-PMH interface web application
+* rdf.catalog.base.url: Endpoint where the DCAT-AP.de RDF catalog should be reachable
+* dcatde.contributorID: [dcatde:contributorID](https://www.dcat-ap.de/def/contributors/) which is to be inserted in all DCAT datasets
 * db.item.csw.TYPE: should be one of inspire, inspireSoap11 or inspireSoap11, depending on the protocol of the Geoportal
 * db.item.csw.URL: GetRecords URL of the geoportal to be harvested
 * db.item.ckan.TYPE: currently only ckan is supported